nextest-rs/datatest-stable/README.md

 ## See also

-* [`datatest`](https://crates.io/crates/datatest): the original inspiration for this crate, with a better UI and more features but targeting nightly Rust
+* [`datatest`](https://crates.io/crates/datatest): the original inspiration for this crate, with more features but targeting nightly Rust.
 * [Data-driven testing](https://en.wikipedia.org/wiki/Data-driven_testing)

 ## License